-After removing the hood the compass and its suspensions fore and aft will be visible.
+Remove the hood and the compass and its suspensions fore and aft will be visible.
 These are covered by safety plates to fix the compass in its position.
 Loosen the screws of the safety plates and remove the compass.
 If a detector is fitted watch the cables!
 Unfit the detector cables either by removing the connector or by unscrewing the wires in a junction box.
-The junction box is found in the upper part of the binnacle column, behind the lower cover of the binnacle (see drawing: Compass Binnacle, Outline) or inside the wheelhouse at the place where the detector cable comes in.
+Dont remove the detector itself from the compass, because this destroys the alignment!

 When reinstalling the compass make sure that the detector cable does not obscure the reflection channel.
-Furthermore the cable should not be in direct neighborhood to the illumination bulbs because the heat may destroy the insulation.
+Furthermore the cable should not be in direct neighbourhood to the illumination bulbs because the heat may destroy the insulation.
+In addition the cables should not limit the compass movement.